 - Place the milk and yeast into the bowl and turn on low speed for up to 5 mins.
 Allow the yeast and milk to combine.
 Gently move the roller towards the centre of the bowl and back to the side; this will help rehydrate the yeast.
 Once all the yeast has been mixed and is dissolved, add the beaten eggs, softened butter, sugar, and salt.
 Continue mixing these ingredients on the same low speed, moving the roller if needed to ensure the ingredients are combined.
 The butter will remain lumpy at this stage, do not fret.

-- Reposition the roller approximately 2cm away from the edge of the bowl and lock it in place using the screw.
-With the mixer still on low speed, gradually add the flour in thirds.
-(You may not need all the flour, as the Ankarsrum's mixing process is gentler, and this can mean the flour rehydration is quicker and higher.)
-Add the second third of the flour.
-The action of the rotating bowl, along with the dough roller and knife, will begin to create a dough.
+- Reposition the roller approximately 2cm away from the edge of the bowl and set it so it stays there.
+With the mixer still on low speed, gradually add the flour in thirds, waiting a couple of minutes before each edition.
 As the ingredients combine, a doughnut shape should form in the bowl.
 The texture of the dough should be soft but not overly sticky, and should begin to come away from the sides of the bowl with ease.
-If you reach this stage before using all the flour, then don't add the final third.
-If not, go ahead and add the rest.

-- Once the mixture looks as described above – soft but not overly sticky, easily releasing from the sides of the bowl – turn the machine to a medium speed and set the timer for 12 minutes.
+- Once the mixture looks as described above – soft but not overly sticky, easily releasing from the sides of the bowl – turn the machine to a medium-high speed and set the timer for 12 minutes.
 In the meantime, measure ingredients for the filling and get the plastic beater bowl and cookie whisks ready.

-- Fit the Ankarsrum with the plastic beater bowl and cookie whisks.
+- Meanwhile, fit the Ankarsrum with the plastic beater bowl and cookie whisks.
 Mix the softened butter, light brown sugar and cinnamon together on a low to medium setting.
 Ensure they are mixed well; it will resemble a thick paste that is spreadable.
 Set aside until ready to use.
 Now's also a good time to prepare your baking pan: Line a 30x20cm roasting pan, 30cm-wide sauté pan, or a pie dish—using more than one dish if needed—with baking paper, leaving an overhang on the sides for pulling rolls out of the pan later.
-If you'd like you can grease the baking paper lightly with butter or oil to prevent sticking.

 - Once the dough has risen, pre-heat the oven to 190°C. Remove the proofed dough from the bowl and place on a well-floured surface.
 Using a lightly floured rolling pin, roll out the dough into a rectangular shape, approximately 1 cm thick.
 Add flour as needed to keep the dough from sticking.

-- Using an angled pastry spatula or something similar, spread the filling evenly across the dough, ensuring you cover up to the edges.
-Now take the longer edge, starting from the bottom, and begin to roll the dough towards the top, creating a rolled cylinder or a long, Swiss roll shape.
-Use a knife or dough scraper, cut 10-12 equal rounds from the rolled dough.
+- Using an angled pastry spatula, spread the filling evenly across the dough, ensuring you cover up to the edges.
+Now take the longer edge, starting from the bottom, and begin to roll the dough towards the top, creating a rolled cylinder (a Swiss roll shape).
+Using a knife or dough scraper, cut 10-12 equal rounds from the rolled dough.
 Place these cut side up onto your prepared tray or pan.
 Allow for a small amount of space between them, as they will increase in size during the 2nd proofing and the final baking process.
 Lightly cover with an oiled piece of cling film and place somewhere warm for its second proof, for up to 30 minutes.
 They will not double in size, but increase slightly in volume.
-Meanwhile, prepare the egg glaze by whisking one egg until beaten, then adding 50ml whole milk and whisking until incorporated.
-Set aside.

-- After the second rise, remove the cling film and brush all the rolls thoroughly with the egg glaze.
-Place into the oven and bake for 35-40 mins.
+- After the second rise, remove the cling film and brush all the rolls thoroughly with whole milk (this is the milk wash).
+Place into the oven and bake for 25-30 minutes.
 The rolls will be golden brown, and the filling may caramelise in places.
 Check the bottoms of the rolls: a golden brown hue means they are fully baked through.